Visiting a prisoner

 Some centres allow you to deposit money into a prisoner’s account.
 If you would like to deposit money, speak to the Visits Processing Officers before your visit.
 You will need to bring the correct amount to your visit.

 Transfer of money

 For safety and security purposes, we cannot accept cash payments for prisoners by ordinary or privileged mail.

 Any payments to prisoners must be facilitated, preferably by Secure Payment Services.
 Payment may also be made by money order or cheque.

 Each prison has a visitor fact sheet that tells you when to arrive for your visit.
 If you’re late, you may not be allowed to enter.
 Always check the visiting times, as they may have changed since your last visit.

 When you arrive, go to reception in the visits area to confirm your booking.

-You may not be allowed to enter if you do not have the right identification, or the prison officer believes you are under the influence of drugs or alcohol.
+You may not be allowed to enter if you don’t have the right identification, or if the prison officer believes you are under the influence of drugs or alcohol.